ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 ---
 title: Optimistic Rollups
-description: An introduction to optimistic rollups, a scaling solution used by the Ethereum community.
+description: An introduction to optimistic rollups as a scaling solution used by the Ethereum community.
 lang: en
 sidebar: true
 ---